 I, , being eighteen years of age or older, hereby agree to participate as a volunteer in performing certain services for the Road Zone of Benefit #, within County Service Area #, in the County of El Dorado.
 I will be participating in these activities with the knowledge that there is some risk that I could be injured in the course of performing these services.
 I have been advised that by RESOLUTION of the Board of Supervisors, it is the policy of the County of El Dorado to NOT cover volunteers as employees of the County for purposes of Workers' Compensation benefits.
 In addition, the risk management resources of the County do NOT cover the volunteers or others within the work area.
 I understand that my volunteer participation is subject to my having homeowners' or individual liability insurance coverage in a minimum amount of \$300,000; and represent that such coverage is currently in effect and I will notify the County Risk Manager immediately if such coverage is terminated.
-I understand that if a claim is paid by the County's insurer or the County or the zone of benefit, for injuries or damages caused by work done by volunteers acting without the County's prior written approval, the County's insurer may subrogate only to a volunteer's insurance carrier, if any.
+I understand that if a claim is paid by the County's insurer or the County or the zone of benefit, for injuries or damages caused by work done by volunteers acting without the County's prior written approval, the County's insurer may subrogate to the homeowner and/or their insurer for recovery.
+If, however, the work has been given prior written approval, the County's insurance carrier may subrogate only to a volunteer's insurance carrier, if any.